Edmonton Oilers: Collapse and 10-year playoff drought (2006–2015)

 After 41 games into the shortened season and with the Oilers mathematically eliminated from the playoffs for a seventh successive time, Edmonton terminated Steve Tambellini's contract as general manager, where he was replaced with former head coach Craig MacTavish.
 Following the end of the season, on June 8, MacTavish fired Ralph Krueger after just one season as head coach.
 Two days later, it was announced Krueger was to be replaced by former Toronto Marlies head coach Dallas Eakins.
 One of MacTavish's first player moves as Oilers' general manager came at the 2013 NHL entry draft, as Edmonton used their seventh overall selection to draft defenceman Darnell Nurse.
 More moves came on July 5, during free agency, which saw MacTavish trade captain Shawn Horcoff to the Dallas Stars in exchange for Philip Larsen.
 MacTavish also signed Andrew Ference, Boyd Gordon, Jason LaBarbera, Will Acton, Ryan Hamilton and Jesse Joensuu.
 Ference was later announced as the 14th captain in Oilers NHL franchise history on September 29.
-Ales Hemsky and Ryan Smyth, who after the Horcoff trade became the last remaining members of the Oilers' 2006 Stanley Cup finalists still with the team, departed the Oilers franchise, as Hemsky was traded to the Ottawa Senators on March 5, 2014.
+Aleš Hemský and Ryan Smyth, who after the Horcoff trade became the last remaining members of the Oilers' 2006 Stanley Cup finalists still with the team, departed the Oilers franchise, as Hemský was traded to the Ottawa Senators on March 5, 2014.
 Smyth (who had previously left the Oilers in 2007, but had returned in 2011) announced his retirement on April 11, playing his final NHL game on April 13, where he was ceremoniously named team captain.

 On December 15, 2014, after 31 games of the 2014–15 season, MacTavish announced Dallas Eakins had been terminated as head coach.
 MacTavish assumed the role of interim coach while Todd Nelson transitioned into the role for the remainder of the season.
 Nelson was previously serving as the head coach of the Oklahoma City Barons, the Oilers' then-AHL affiliate.
 Three days later, the Oilers released a statement that their affiliation with the Barons would cease at the end of the season.

 Following Edmonton's decision not to renew affiliation with the Barons, the Oilers relocated their AHL franchise from Oklahoma City, Oklahoma, to Bakersfield, California.
 This move was announced on January 29, 2015, as part of the AHL's new Pacific Division, which included the Oilers' affiliation in Bakersfield.
 The following month, on February 25, the team was given its new identity, the Bakersfield Condors.
 On April 2, the Condors released their new logo.
 Off-season moves failed to help the Oilers in the 2014–15 season, as the team earned only 62 points in one of their worst seasons as an NHL team.